 MS occurs when the immune system attacks myelin and other parts of the central nervous system.
 The triggers for this remain unclear.

-Environmental and genetic factors and viral infections may each increase the risk of MS. A combination of these factors is more likely responsible.
+Environmental and genetic factors and viral infections may each increase the risk of MS. A combination of these factors is

 People with MS typically require ongoing treatment to manage the symptoms and slow the progression to prevent disability.
 The symptoms may be mild to severe, and rates of progression vary.
 MS is rarely fatal.